-Although stairlifts can be relatively expensive, they are a good solution for people with limited mobility as it allows them to stay living independently in homes with stairs, and may well avoid having to move the bed downstairs.
-Read about how to buy the best stairlift in Which? product reviews for staying independent at home.
-We look at the different types of stairlifts that are available as well as giving advice on buying, installing and maintaining a stairlift.
+Although stairlifts can be relatively expensive to buy or rent, they are a good solution for people with limited mobility as it allows them to stay living independently in homes with stairs, and may well avoid having to move the bed downstairs.
+Read about how to buy the best stairlift and how much they cost in Which? product reviews for Mobility and disability aids.
+We look at the different types of stairlifts that are available in the UK as well as giving advice on buying, installing and maintaining a stairlift.

 A stairlift isn't compatible with wheelchairs, but it may be possible to fit a wheelchair or platform lift instead.
 These are specifically designed for domestic environments, usually travelling from the ground floor to the floor above.
 Installing such a lift will almost certainly require a degree of home adaptation, and the lift will take up space on both of the floors it travels between; costs start from around £8,000.

 Read more about adapting your home for wheelchairs and scooters here on Which?
 Elderly Care.

 Bending down low to reach power sockets can be challenging if a person has reduced flexibility, particularly if the sockets are positioned behind furniture.
 Arthritic fingers and hands can make gripping plugs just as difficult.
 Here are some options that may help.

 - Wall-mounted socket extensions: these can be fixed at a convenient height to save bending down.
 If your loved one prefers to pull plugs out of the socket when the device isn’t in use, use hooks or clips to hold the plug and cable in place – otherwise plugs can fall to the floor, and your relative will have to bend to pick them up.
 Alternatively, ask an electrician to install additional sockets at a more convenient height.